Links on Android Authority may earn us a commission. Learn more.

 The fitness tracker case easily detaches from the silicone band if you’d like to swap it out for another band.
 And don’t worry, there are already plenty of third-party Mi Band 4 bands available on Amazon.
-The Mi Band 4 case is compatible with Mi Band 3 bands, too.
+The Mi Band 4 case is also compatible with Mi Band 3 bands.

 The band that ships with the Mi Band 4 is made of silicone and feels comfortable.
 It’s not the highest quality rubber you’ll find on a fitness tracker — it’s a little too rigid for my taste — but it gets the job done.

 The optical heart rate sensor ever-so-slightly protrudes from the bottom of the case, but not enough to leave a mark on your wrist after wearing it for a few hours.

 Throughout my testing, I didn’t notice any connectivity issues between the Mi Band 4 and my Pixel 3.
 Perhaps that’s due to the Mi Band 4’s updated Bluetooth 5.0 support compared to the previous generation’s Bluetooth 4.2 support.